tacoapp/help.tacoapp.com/_posts/2013-09-28-uservoice.md

 Enter the site name of your UserVoice installation.
 For example, if your UserVoice site is at `acme.uservoice.com`, enter: `acme`

-Click "Continue."
-UserVoice will present an approval screen:
+Click "Continue" and UserVoice will present an approval screen:

 ![Sync UserVoice tickets via OAuth]({{ site.url }}/assets/images/connectors/uservoice/oauth.png)

+Click "Allow access" to approve Taco's access.

 # Behavior